PGI 204.4 -SAFEGUARDING CLASSIFIED INFORMATION WITHIN INDUSTRY

 (ii) The determination of fundamental research shall occur when the project is added to the statement of work, either prior to award or during a contract modification that modified the statement of work.

-(iii) Fundamental research is defined in the USD(AT&L) memorandum on Fundamental Research, dated May 24, 2010.
+(iii) Fundamental research is defined in the USD(A&S) memorandum on Fundamental Research, dated May 24, 2010.

 (iv) See clause 252.204-7000(a)(3), concerning disclosure of information for fundamental research projects.